-See how we can help your business monitor and manage your impact on the environment.
+See how Yorkshire Water can help your business monitor and manage your impact on the environment.

-In this section we're focusing on trade effluent, what it is and what it means to your business.
-If you want to learn more about trade effluent and how you can apply for a consent then you've come to the right place.
+In this section, we're focusing on trade effluent, what it is and what it means to your business.
+If you want to learn more about trade effluent and how you can apply for trade effluent consent, you've come to the right place.

-Find out below how we can help you.
+Find out below how our trade effluent services can help you.

 Trade effluent is the liquid waste from a business or industrial process that passes to public sewer.